laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Idtracker.ai can segment the video in two ways, with or without subtracting the background.

 - **Without background subtraction**.
 The video is segmented using the brightness value of each pixel.
 Any cluster of pixels whose brightness (from 0 (black) to 255 (white)) lies between the intensity thresholds will be considered a blob.
+For videos where animals appear as dark blobs on a bright background, the lower intensity threshold should be at minimum.
+Otherwise, if animals on the video appear as bright blobs on a dark background, the upper intensity threshold should be at maximum.
 - **With background subtraction**.
 The video is segmented using the absolute difference of brightness value between each pixel and the background.
 Any cluster of pixels whose absolute brightness difference with the background is greater than the *Background difference threshold* will be considered a blob.

 The computed background depends on the tracking intervals and the region of interest.
 Any modification of these two parameters will reset the computed background, so the user will have to reactivate it manually.